HikvIneH/ProphetFlask/README.md

 This is it.

-I used fix-yahoo-finance to get yahoo historical data [ranaroussi](https://github.com/ranaroussi). and for predicting time-series, I used prophet from [facebook](https://facebook.github.io/prophet)
+I used fix-yahoo-finance to get yahoo historical data [ranaroussi](https://github.com/ranaroussi). and for predicting time-series, I used prophet from [facebook](https://facebook.github.io/prophet) with graph from [dygraph](https://github.com/danvk/dygraphs).

 There are probably better ways to do this.